@PSUStevens headshot

 3 minutes read

-Synology Logo Introduction It’s no mystery that I run a homelab for personal and work purposes.
+It’s no mystery that I run a homelab for personal and work purposes.
 I’m also lucky to own two Synology NAS arrays.
 My first NAS unit is a DS414.
 It’s a bit old, but it continues to hum along nicely.
 I need to make some time to upgrade the firmware on it.
+It’s still back on the 6.x firmware.
+As of the time I’m writing this post the latest firmware is 7.1.x.
+Stay tuned for post on how to do the upgrade.
+My other NAS unit is a DS1821+ This unit is great.
+This unit is running the latest firmware.
+It has eight drive bays and supports adding an external expansion unit.
+This means the maximum volume size supported is a whopping 108 TB!!
+I don’t see myself ever expanding to that size.
+But it’s nice to know I can.

 Recent posts